AntirWiki/Antir/content/Zauberei/People/Tohko.md

 Tohko is the mayor of Zauberei.

 # Description
 A kitsune with white fur.
-He has a humanoid form, slender with pale skin and long dark hair, though they do not often use it.
+They have a humanoid form, slender with pale skin and long dark hair, though he does not often use it.